ninjaprawn/bootstrap-bark/README.md

-#bootstrap-growl

-Pretty simple jQuery plugin that turns standard Bootstrap alerts into hovering "Growl-like" notifications.

-##Demo

-I have a basic demo set up at jsfiddle for the time being which you can view here: http://jsfiddle.net/ifightcrime/Us6WX/88/
+#bootstrap-bark

+Bootstrap Bark is a better way to send notifications to users using JQuery and Bootstrap.
+This is based on Bootstrap Growl.

-##Features
+##Features added

-* Uses standard [Twitter Bootstrap alerts](http://twitter.github.com/bootstrap/components.html#alerts) which provides 'info', 'danger', and 'success' styles.
-* Multiple growls called consecutively are stacked up one after another in a list.
-* Automatically fades growls away after a default of 4 seconds.
+* Callback functions (when notification fades away)
+* More coming soon.

 ##Dependencies

-1. Latest version of jQuery. (tested on 2.1.1)
+1. Latest version of jQuery. (tested on 2.1.1 and 1.11.1)
-2. [Twitter Bootstrap](http://twitter.github.com/bootstrap/index.html). (current rev tested with 3.1.1)
+2. [Twitter Bootstrap](http://twitter.github.com/bootstrap/index.html). (current rev tested with 3.2.0)

 ##Usage